kloczek/Hero-wars/README.md

        Start with auto -> disable auto after water totem will trigger -> if after killing Moloch/Vulcal, remaining enemies titans are still too strong, and in the back line is Araji trigger manually ASP Nova stun.
 Otherwise, trigger Siguard shield

 - Mixed
+  - All such fights should be done with Siguard, Nova, Mairu, Hyperion + other titan that is a damage dealer and/or need to be healed
+  - Try to initialize ASP Lyria to have her with full energy
+  - In every mixed fight Hyperion should enter the battle full of energy
+  - Try to take such fights only when you have at least Hyperion and Siguard full of energy In such a case, first trigger Hyperion → Siguard just before the first titan will hit it → wait until Siguard's shield ends → press “a” to trigger → wait until Hyperion triggers the second time → disable auto to not allow Hyperion finish fight to quickly → control end of the fight manually to finish the fight with maxed energy
+  - Scenarios:
+     - Fight against a pack with one or two tanks Siguard, Nova, Mairi, Hyperion + Siguard/Rigel.
+Siguard is better
+  - fights are against the pack with Ede and/or Hyperion If you see that the timing of triggered titans will not be stunned by Nova and/or Siguar, try to add Lyria to your team to replenish the health of all titans ASP during the fight